Your Stamford club runs on Toast, but member billing and house accounts don't fit the till

 - Monthly reconciliation between POS and billing disappears into one system

-- Connects to your accounting software, CRM (Customer Relationship Management) and business intelligence dashboards for member receivables
+- Connects to your accounting software, CRM (Customer Relationship Management) and business intelligence (BI) dashboards for member receivables

 - Payment hardware and processing integration add cost and certification work